-Prerequisite: Make sure the user interface shows the home screens and that the space heating and domestic hot water demands are turned off.
+Prerequisite: Make sure that the leaving water temperature home page, room temperature home page, and domestic hot water home page are turned OFF.

 - 1 Set the user permission level to Installer.
-See "To set the user permission level to Installer" on page 46. - 3 Select Automatic and press OK. - 4 Go to [A.7.3.4] > Installer settings > Commissioning > Air purge > Start air purge and press to start the air purge function.
+See "To set the user permission level to Installer" on page 48. - 2 Set the air purge mode: go to [A.7.3.1] ► Installer settings > Commissioning > Air purge > Type. - Select Automatic and press OK. - 4 Go to [A.7.3.4] > Installer settings > Commissioning > Air purge > Start air purge and press to start the air purge function.

-Result: Air purging will start and the following screen will be shown
+Result: Air purging will start and the following screen will be shown.